Skarlso/caretaker/README.md

           repo: test
           token: ${{ secrets.PROJECT_TOKEN }}
           issueNumber: ${{ github.event.issue.number }}
-          projectNumber: 2 # the number of the project to assing this issue to.
+          projectNumber: 2 # the number of the project to assign this issue to.
 ```

 _Note_: This will be further extended to add potential default labels to the issue automatically after its creation.